echoja/react-icon-picker/README.md

 # React Icon Picker

+## ⚠️⚠️⚠️ Work in Progress ⚠️⚠️⚠️

+This repository is currently a work in progress and is **not ready** for public use.
+The package should not be downloaded or used in its current state.

+We will remove this notice and make the package available once it has been thoroughly tested and all known issues have been resolved.

+Thank you for your understanding.

+---

 UI component for selecting an icon from a predefined set of icons sourced from [@iconify/json](https://www.npmjs.com/package/@iconify/json).
 Developers can specify the list of predefined icons that will be displayed in the picker.

 ## Features